 We might run a comb through deep-conditioned hair in the shower or use a round brush to achieve that perfect at-home blowout, but should we run bristles through our strands more than the usual style or post-rinse detangle?
 According to experts, twice a day is ideal.
 “Once in the morning and once in the evening before bed,” says David Adams, a consultant trichologist at FOURTEENJAY in New York City.
-That said, the recommended frequency of hair brushing is also determined by hair length and texture.
+That said, the recommended frequency of hair brushing is also determined by length and texture.
 “Curly hair is different [than straight hair].
 Most of the time, people with curly and highly textured hair only brush their hair when it is time for a shampoo — not every day,” Adams explains.
-Those with long hair might benefit from brushing the hair three times a day (morning, lunchtime and before bed) to avoid any midday mats.
+Those with long hair might benefit from brushing three times a day (morning, lunchtime, and before bed) to avoid any midday mats.

-The Benefits of Brushing
+The Benefits of Brushing Hair

-You might be quick to reach for a hairbrush when a pesky knot shows face, but detangling is only half the benefit of brushing your strands.
+You might be quick to reach for a hairbrush when a pesky knot shows face, but detangling is only half the benefit of combing hair.
 “Brushing hair is usually for two reasons: To detangle or to brush for shine and health,” says Adams.
 “The sebaceous glands produce oil to lubricate the scalp and hair, brushing is a good way to distribute the natural oils through the hair to the ends, resulting in shiny hair after brushing,” he adds.
 Your roots will even get less oily and you won’t need to use as much dry shampoo.
 On top of that, we lose an average of 100 hairs per day, so “brushing the hair is a good way to remove the loose hair.”

-In addition to brushing for hair health and sleek, tangle-free strands, the scalp can also benefit from a good comb-through.
+In addition to combing hair for health and sleekness, tangle-free strands, the scalp can also benefit from a good comb-through.
 Adams suggests giving the scalp a thorough brush before shampooing.
 Using an exfoliating brush like the Aveda Pramasana Exfoliating Brush, Adams says to “move [the brush] all around the scalp in circular movements,” starting at the front hairline and working your way around until you cover your entire head.
 “Hair is fed by the bloodstream and brushing the scalp encourages blood to rise to the surface of the scalp, causing micro-circulation.
 This increases blood flow to the hair follicle, which in turn stimulates hair growth.”
-He also notes that flipping your head upside down can increase blood flow to the scalp, which may promote hair growth.
+He also notes that flipping your head upside down can increase blood flow to the scalp, which may promote growth.

 When it comes to combing through the hair, it is all about how you do it.
 “The classic technique of brushing hair — head down, bending from the waist, slowly and gently brush from the nape of the neck, up through the sides of the crown, slowly working to the front of the head.
 Then, stand up straight and repeat the whole process — is best,” explains Adams.
 “If you have long hair, however, work on the ends first so you don’t move the knots down by starting at the scalp.”

 Adams warns against brushing hair while wet.
 “When hair is wet, it will stretch to three times its original length and return to normal when dry,” he explains.
 “If the hair has been damaged by chemical treatments or if the hair is naturally fine or weak, brushing when wet may stretch the hair and break it,” he adds.

 Hair Brush Lineup

-For the most part, we need a brush for detangling, a brush for styling, and a brush — or comb, rather — for wet strands.
-And, brush care is equally as important as the type of brush you use.
+For the most part, we need a brush for detangling, one for styling, and a brush — or comb, rather — for wet strands.
+And, brush care is equally as important as the type you use.
 “Brushes should be cleaned at least once a week,” explains Adams.
 “Depending on the type of brush, remove hair by using a comb, cotton swab, or an old toothbrush,” he adds.
 As for the actual cleaning process, Adams says any gentle cleansing product (such as liquid soap or even shampoo) will work.
 To clean, dampen the brush with lukewarm water and apply the cleaning solution.
 Like your scalp, lather the bristles and then rinse with warm water.
-Make sure to dry your brush before using again and follow up with a disinfectant.
+Make sure to dry your brush before using it again and follow up with a disinfectant.
 “Gentle disinfectants come in liquid or spray form,” notes Adams.
 The same applies when you visit a hair salon or blow dry bar — make sure the tools are disinfected before your styling or blowout begins.

 Another tip for keeping your brushes clean and in tip-top shape?
 “Never let anyone use your brush or use anyone else’s.”
 Using someone else’s brush (or sharing yours) can add bacteria, oil, and other impurities to your hair and scalp.
 That said, if you happen to share, Adams says “make sure it is thoroughly cleaned before and after use.”

-The types of hair brushes for your arsenal
+The types of hairbrushes for your arsenal

 Boar Bristle Brush

-“If the brush is for blow drying and hair styling, then different brushes will be needed,” explains Adams.
+“If the brush is for blow-drying and hairstyling, then different brushes will be needed,” explains Adams.
 “This will be based on styling regimen — a Denman brush for straighter hair, paddle brush for wrap drying, or a round brush to create volume, waves and curls,” he adds.
 As far as stylish brushes are concerned, Adams prefers the Denman Medium 7 Row Stylish Brush for straight styles and the R Session Tools 2” Boar Bristle Round Ceramic Brush for blowouts and volume.

-Adams suggests adding a wide tooth comb to your arsenal, too.
-The spaces in a wide tooth comb allow for gentle brushing that does not pull or damage strands.
+Adams suggests adding a wide-tooth comb to your arsenal, too.
+The spaces in a wide-tooth comb allow for gentle brushing that does not pull or damage strands.
 In addition, these combs can help gently brush wet, conditioned hair in the shower without causing breakage.
 Whether you comb in the shower or after a good rinse and repeat, Adams always relies on the Pureglo Anti-Static Horn Wide Tooth Hair Comb.

 Japanese Tsuge Wood Brush